melFranklin-76/dontpullup3/dontpullup/Views/IntegrationPlan.md

 # Simplified Pin Reporting Flow Integration Plan

 ## Overview
-This document outlines how to implement the simplified reporting process where a user can long-press on the map to drop a pin, select an incident type, choose a video from their photo library, and have the pin appear on the map in real-time.
+This document outlines how to implement the simplified reporting process where a user can long-press on the map to drop a pin, select an incident type, choose a video from their photo library or record a live video (up to 3 minutes), and have the pin appear on the map in real-time.

 ## Implementation Steps